ftl-mv-translation/ftl-mv-translation/docs/update-simulation.md

 Originally there were 21100 translated strings in 5.2.1.
 It reduced to 20300, which makes the total loss rate of 3.8%.
 This includes 430 lost strings and 370 changed strings.

-Note that there are some differences in the rate between update algorithms with estimated lost rates as follows:
+Note that there are some differences in the rate between update algorithms with estimated loss rates as follows:

 * Without `--update` (sanitization only): 5.4%
 * `--id-relocation-stragety gs`: 3.9%